CEO at Relevant

 ExamplesRemote patient monitoring devices, wearable glucose monitors, connected inhalers, and medical imaging systems.Smart light bulbs, connected cars, automated factory equipment, smart thermostats.

-Data SensitivityPrimarily handles highly sensitive, confidential, and regulated health data directly impacting patient well-being.Data can be personal or generic, ranging from a user’s preferred room temperature to factory machine operational hours.
+Data SensitivityPrimarily handles highly sensitive, confidential, and regulated health information directly impacting patient well-being.Data can be personal or generic, ranging from a user’s preferred room temperature to factory machine operational hours.

 RegulationsSubject to stringent regulations due to the vital nature of health data, such as HIPAA in the U.S.While regulations exist, especially for data protection (like GDPR in Europe), they are generally less strict than those in the medical sector.